Skip to main content

 Solution

-To advance regulatory and communication science on the effects of social media promotion of tobacco products, the Social Data Collaboratory (SDC) conduct is conducting the first comprehensive study assessing the intended and unintended consequences of youth and young adult exposure to little cigar and cigarillo (LCC)-related social media content.
+To advance regulatory and communication science on the effects of social media promotion of tobacco products, the Social Data Collaboratory (SDC) is conducting the first comprehensive study assessing the intended and unintended consequences of youth and young adult exposure to little cigar and cigarillo (LCC)-related social media content.

 Working in collaboration with Truth Initiative, the SDC is using a mixed-methods approach, including machine learning methods and network analysis, together with survey data and data on tobacco product sales.
 This study examines the impact of exposure to LCC social media content on LCC use, harm perceptions, perceived prevalence of use, initiation, and intentions to use LCCs, and assesses the spillover effects of exposure to LCC-related social media content on attitudes, beliefs, and behaviors related to the use of other combustible products such as cigarettes and marijuana use, accounting for the effect of local policies.